Sugar Ray Leonard vs. Dave Boy Green: Background

 In early February 1980, it was announced that newly-crowned WBC welterweight champion "Sugar" Ray Leonard, who had won the title at the end of November the previous year after defeating Wilfred Benítez by technical knockout in the 15th round, would return to his native Maryland to make his first defense against fringe contender Dave "Boy" Green, who was the WBC's number-ten ranked welterweight contender.

 Just before the Leonard–Green fight was announced, Leonard dismissed his long-time trainer Dave Jacobs, who had been Leonard's head amateur trainer since Leonard was 14-years old and then his assistant trainer since he turned professional in 1976, over a pay dispute.
 However, just days later, Leonard and Jacobs settled their difference and Jacobs returned to Leonard's camp though Jacobs declined to discuss what amount he and Leonard settled on telling the press that it was "just between me and Ray Leonard."

-The Leonard–Green fight was part of an unprecedented four-hour boxing telecast aired by ABC that featured four championship fights across four different cities.
-The other three title fights were Marvin Johnson defending the WBA light heavyweight title against Eddie Gregory, John Tate making the first defense of his WBA heavyweight title against Mike Weaver and finally, WBC heavyweight champion capping off the program with a defense of his WBC heavyweight title against Leroy Jones.
+The Leonard–Green fight was part of an unprecedented four-hour boxing telecast aired by ABC that featured four championship fights across three different cities.
+The other three title fights were Marvin Johnson defending the WBA light heavyweight title against Eddie Gregory, John Tate making the first defense of his WBA heavyweight title against Mike Weaver and finally, WBC heavyweight champion Larry Holmes capping off the program with a defense of his WBC heavyweight title against Leroy Jones.